-- A. The filing of a petition for bankruptcy or for receivership either by or against the dealer; - B. The making by the dealer of an intentional and material misrepresentation as to the dealer's financial status: - C. Any default by the dealer under a chattel mortgage or other security agreement between the dealer and the supplier; - E. The commencement of voluntary or involuntary dissolution or liquidation of the dealer if the dealer is a partnership or corporation; - F. A change in location of the dealer's principal place of business as provided in the agreement without the prior written approval of the supplier; - G. Withdrawal of an individual proprietor, partner or major shareholder or the involuntary termination of the manager of the dealership or a substantial reduction in the interest of a partner or major shareholder without the prior written consent of the supplier; or - H. Breach by the dealer of a written obligation contained in the agreement.
+- A. The filing of a petition for bankruptcy or for receivership either by or against the dealer; - B. The making by the dealer of an intentional and material misrepresentation as to the dealer's financial status; - C. Any default by the dealer under a chattel mortgage or other security agreement between the dealer and the supplier; - D. [Intentionally left blank] - E. The commencement of voluntary or involuntary dissolution or liquidation of the dealer if the dealer is a partnership or corporation; - F. A change in location of the dealer's principal place of business as provided in the agreement without the prior written approval of the supplier; - G. Withdrawal of an individual proprietor, partner or major shareholder or the involuntary termination of the manager of the dealership or a substantial reduction in the interest of a partner or major shareholder without the prior written consent of the supplier; or - H. Breach by the dealer of a written obligation contained in the agreement.

 Id.
-Dealers who intend to terminate a dealer agreement with their supplier must notify the supplier of that intent no less than one-hundred twenty days prior to the effective date of the termination.
+Dealers who intend to terminate a dealer agreement with their supplier must notify the supplier of that intent no less than one-hundred twenty days prior to the effective date of the termination, unless there is an agreement to the contrary.
 Id. at § 1287(2).
 Further, all notification required by the statute must be in writing and must be made by certified mail or personal delivery and must contain: